idiap/facereclib/docs/installation.rst

 .. code-block:: sh

-  $ bin/sphinx
+  $ bin/sphinx-build docs/ sphinx

 Afterwards, the documentation is available and you can read it, e.g., by using:

 .. code-block:: sh

-  $ firefox sphinx/html/index.html
+  $ firefox sphinx/index.html

 (Since you are reading the documentation, you already have done this step, right?)

+.. _buildout.cfg: file:../buildout.cfg

 .. include:: links.rst